There’s sugar in apples, doughnuts and Snapple — but sugars aren’t all the same.

 If you haven’t checked your nutrition labels before, you will be shocked at the places sugar can hide.

-For example, Bertolli marinara sauce contains 12 grams of sugar per half-cup.
+For example, Bertolli tomato & basil sauce contains 11 grams of sugar per half-cup.
 According to the American Heart Association, this is one-third of the recommended daily sugar intake for men and half of the recommended intake for women.
 And let’s be honest, most people use more than a half-cup.

 This brings us to our final point: Most of your sugar intake doesn’t come from the sugar you sprinkle in your coffee or dash on your oatmeal; most of the sugar you eat is hiding right in your food.